microsoftarchive/Learn-LTI/STUDENT_GUIDE.md

 ### Create a student account

 ### Student view of assignment details
-This is the student view of Edna.
+This is the student view of the MS Learn LTI application.
 A student can see all assignment details, along with associated links, resources, and deadlines.

 ![Student View](./images/View.Student.png)